Welcome to today's edition of the Rush 24-7 podcast.

 They're the kind of people that talk about we want a powerful and active executive, meaning president.

-They want access to the Federal Treasury.
+They want access to the federal treasury.

-They want to spend it in ways they think, but they they're we have some so-called conservatives who do believe in the whole notion of big government because they'll tell you that they think that's what the people want.
+But we have some so-called conservatives who do believe in the whole notion of big government because they'll tell you that they think that's what the people want.

 And so if we're going to survive politically as conservatives, we're going to have to make some concessions and give the people what they want.